(Photo credit: pixel2013 on Pixabay)

 The hope of the Christian faith is not that we all abandon our bodies for some ethereal existence where we’ve supposedly matured beyond the enjoyment of sex.
 Instead, we believe that the one who made us — sexual organs and all — will call us out of death, vindicate our bodies, and give us an everlasting life.

-Make no mistake, the best is yet to come.
+What exactly that will look like?
+God only knows.
+But make no mistake, the best is yet to come.

 If you liked this, you might enjoy An open letter to my pro-porn friend: ethic impossible? or my summary of what great sex is all about in The key to lifelong sex?
 Get the right advice.

 Masturbation: Can you separate lust from pleasure?
 This looks in more detail at how bodies are good, how our bodies work, and what lust is and isn’t.
 My views have shifted a little since I wrote it, but it largely still stands.